 In most cases involving solid tumors, surgery is one of the key components to treatment success.
 A common challenge, however, is that the surgeon may have limited views of the entire tumor making it difficult to remove all the diseased tissue.

 Surgery Using Intraoperative Molecular Imaging

-Surgeons and oncologists at Penn's Center for Precision Surgery are currently testing a promising new investigational technique called intraoperative molecular imaging that is intended to help surgeons see the entire tumor and help detect cancer cells that could otherwise be missed during surgery.
+Surgeons and oncologists at Penn's Center for Precision Surgery are currently testing a promising new investigational technique called intraoperative molecular imaging, or glowing tumor technology, that is intended to help surgeons see the entire tumor and help detect cancer cells that could otherwise be missed during surgery.

 This technique involves using glowing dyes in conjunction with a near-infrared imaging camera.
 By injecting a dye in the vein, the contrasting agent activates cancerous tissue making tumors glow green.
 With a near-infrared camera, surgeons are able to remove the entire glowing tumor and surrounding malignant tissue.

 By identifying and removing all of the tumor, surgeons are able to reduce the chance of a patient experiencing a local recurrence of their cancer.
 It also increases the effectiveness of chemotherapy and radiation in the treatment of those tumors.